metabase/metabase/docs/embedding/sdk/config.md

 import React from "react";
 import {
   MetabaseProvider,
-  defineEmbeddingSdkConfig,
+  defineEmbeddingSdkAuthConfig,
   defineEmbeddingSdkTheme,
 } from "@metabase/embedding-sdk-react";

-// Configuration
+// Configure authentication
-const config = defineEmbeddingSdkConfig({
+const config = defineEmbeddingSdkAuthConfig({
   metabaseInstanceUrl: "https://metabase.example.com", // Required: Your Metabase instance URL
   authProviderUri: "https://app.example.com/sso/metabase", // Required: An endpoint in your app that signs the user in and returns a session
 });